biolab/orange3/doc/visual-programming/source/widgets/evaluation/predictions.rst

 .. figure:: images/Predictions-Example1.png

-Another example of using this widget is given in the documentation for widget :doc:`Confusion Matrix<../evaluation/confusionmatrix>`.
+Another example of using this widget is given in the documentation for the widget :doc:`Confusion Matrix<../evaluation/confusionmatrix>`.